dominalafisica/vivid-meadow-hub/content/_index.md

       title: Domina la Física
       text: |
         Providing free resources for a rigorous and comprehensive understanding of physics.
-        Focusing on problem solving as well as mathematical derivations and demonstrations.
+        Focusing on problem solving as well as formal mathematical derivations and demonstrations.
       cta:
         label: Physics Notes
         url: docs/